 There was one day, early on, where I came up with the genius idea of having her whisper an answer into my ear.
 I could see she was taking diligent notes, and I knew she knew the answer.
 So I leaned down to her level, and put my ear to her face.

 It worked!
 She whispered the answer to me!
 And it was correct!

-But mostly, the students have showed her a lot of genuine love and affection.
-The loudest boy in the class declared that he really wanted to hear her talk, because he was curious to hear her voice.
-But he didn’t say it in a mean way––he seemed genuine.
-Another girl told me one day that she was sad, and when I asked why, she said she was said that this girl wasn’t talking.
+But mostly, the students have shown her a lot of genuine love and affection.
+The loudest boy in the class declared that he really wanted to hear her talk because he was curious to hear her voice.
+But he didn’t say it in a mean way––he seemed genuinely curious.
+Another girl told me one day that she was sad, and when I asked why she said she was sad that this girl wasn’t talking.
 I said, “Aw, me too!”

 This experience has taught me a little more about love and what it means to love someone the way they need.
 It actually doesn’t matter if she never speaks in my class.
 That may be my agenda, but it may not actually be what she needs.
 She may need to simply know that she is accepted as she is, without being forced to be anything else.

 It’s so easy to tell yourself your motives are loving when they really aren’t.
 I saw this clearly the other day when I found out that she actually does whisper things to certain kids in the class she feels comfortable with––two girls in particular.
 I should have been happy to hear that, but my first reaction was, She talks to them and not me?!

 My pride hurt a little.
 And I knew that had nothing to do with what was best for her.